Markov Decision Processes under External Temporal Processes: A Policy Iteration Algorithm

-for some suitable $\delta > 0$ yet to be chosen.
+for some suitable $\delta > 0$ that is yet to be chosen.
 It is to be noted that whether or not this condition holds, the above inequality or the corresponding equality holds for $\delta = 0$ by the definition of $\pi_{k+1}$.